adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Yes," she answered.
 "And this is Eureka, my kitten."

 The boy nodded.

 "My horse’s name is Jim.
 I work for Uncle Bill on his ranch.
 My name is Zeb.
 Uncle Henry asked me to meet you.
 How long will you be with us?"

 "Only a day.
 Tomorrow Uncle Henry and I must start back for Kansas."

-The boy wanted to say something to his little companion, when the ground opened in a wide crack and then came to- gether again.
+The boy wanted to say something to his little companion, when the ground opened in a wide crack and then came together again.

 "Goodness!" she cried.
 "What was that?"

 "That was an earthquake," replied Zeb, with a white face.
 The earth shook violently.
 Jim trembled like a leaf.
-Sud- denly the earth split into another great crack just beneath the spot where the horse was standing.
-With a wild neigh of terror the animal fell into the pit, drawing the buggy and its occupants
+Suddenly the earth split into another great crack just beneath the spot where the horse was standing.
+With a wild neigh of terror the animal fell into the pit, drawing the buggy and its occupants after him.

-after him.

-The Glass City
+## The Glass City

 When Dorothy recovered her senses they were still falling.
 Dorothy was greatly bewildered.
 But **by and by**1 she began to dimly see the form of the horse Jim.
 The girl leaned her head over the side of the buggy and saw the strange light.
 Far below her she found six great glowing balls suspended in the air.
 The central and largest one was white, and reminded her of the sun.